 Our aim is to make the transition from primary to secondary education as smooth as possible.
-Students offered a place at The King's School are invited with their parent(s) to attend a Transition Evening which involves a welcome presentation from the Head of School and the opportunity to meet members of staff (including their child’s form tutor) and ask senior leaders any questions they may have.
-This event ensures that parents are aware of our expectations, and that we have the early parental support that is crucial to a child’s academic success.
-In addition to this we offer a full transition day, at which students learn more about life at The King's School with their peers.
-Each of our students is assigned a buddy from Year 8 to support them and ensure they settle into school life as quickly as possible.
+Students offered a place at The King's School are invited with their parent(s)/carer(s) to attend a Transition Evening which involves a welcome presentation from the Head of School and the opportunity to meet members of staff (including their Form Tutor) and ask senior leaders any questions they may have.
+This event ensures that parents/carers are aware of our expectations and that we have early parental support, which is crucial to a child’s academic success.
+In addition to this, we offer a full transition day, at which students learn more about life at The King's School with their peers.
+Each of our students is assigned a buddy from Year 8 to support them and to ensure that they settle in to school life as quickly as possible.

-When students transfer to The King's School mid-term, they’re offered a similar support plan to those coming from primary school.
-At The King’s School we place great emphasis on the pastoral care of our students.
+When students transfer to The King's School mid-term, they are offered a similar support plan to those coming from primary school.
+At The King’s School, we place great emphasis on the pastoral care of our students.
 Each year group has a Key Stage Leader who focuses on academic achievement and a Student Liaison Officer (SLO) who is a non-teaching member of staff who oversees all students' pastoral needs.
 Parents and carers will meet with the SLO and Key Stage Leader, and students will be assigned a house and a form.
-They will be issued with a planner and equipment pack, and the Key Stage Leader will be on hand to alleviate any concerns they may have while settling in.
-New students will also be assigned a buddy from their year group who’ll guide and support them through their first few weeks.
+They will be issued with a planner and equipment pack, and the Key Stage Leader will be on hand to alleviate any concerns that they may have while settling in.
+New students will also be assigned a buddy from their year group who will guide and support them through their first few weeks.

 If you have any questions about in-year admissions, please contact the Key Stage Leader in the first instance.